Property Tax Calculation for 2026: How to Pay Your Property Tax?

 výpočet daně z nemovitosti, daňové přiznání

-As with other taxes, the amount of the property tax is calculated by the taxpayer in the property tax return.
-Although we have encountered in practice overzealous officials of the tax authorities who, on the basis of public registers, have themselves alerted the forgetful owner of the flat to the forgotten return and even prepared the return for him, such a procedure cannot be automatically counted on.
+As with other taxes, each taxpayer calculates the amount of property tax themselves on their property tax return.
+Although we have encountered overzealous tax office officials in practice who, based on public records, have reminded a forgetful apartment owner of a missed return and even prepared the return for them, you certainly cannot automatically count on such a procedure.

-The calculation itself is based not only on the area of the land or building, but also on statutory rates and coefficients (local coefficient and coefficient according to the size of the municipality).
-Before you start filling in the form, prepare all the documents containing information about your property.
-An extract from the land registry, a purchase contract or perhaps a building permit will come in handy.
-For the calculation you will need:
+The calculation itself is based not only on the area of the land or building but also on statutory rates and coefficients (the local coefficient and the coefficient based on the size of the municipality).
+Before you start filling out the form, gather all the documents containing information about your property.
+An extract from the land registry, a purchase agreement, or a building permit will be useful.
+For the calculation, you will need:

-• the area or built-up area in m2,
+• the area or built-up area in square meters,

-• the coefficients that apply to your building (you can find them on the website of the Financial Administration of the Czech Republic).
-You can also use the coefficients search for filing the real estate tax.
+• the coefficients applicable to your building (you can find them on the website of the Financial Administration of the Czech Republic).
+You can also use the coefficient search tool for filing real estate tax returns.

-The real estate tax return is submitted to the relevant tax office by the end of January.
-However, the so-called local jurisdiction of the tax office for real estate tax is decisive, which means that you file your return at the office in whose district the real estate is located – not at your place of residence.
+The real estate tax return must be filed with the relevant tax office by the endof January.
+The decisive factor here is the so-called local jurisdiction of the tax office for real estate tax, which means that you file the return with the office in whose district the property is located—and not based on your place of residence.

-Councils have been given the ability to determine the local coefficient for individual boroughs as part of the tax changes from 2021.
-They can, for example, levy more money in industrial areas.
-The truth is that this is the only tax that remains for the municipality or city.
-By setting its level, the council can support the local economy.
+As part of tax reforms effective in 2021, municipal governments have been given the authority to set local coefficients for individual parts of the municipality.
+This allows them, for example, to collect more revenue in industrial areas.
+The truth is that this is the only tax that remains with the municipality or city.
+By setting the tax rate, the municipal council can support the local economy.

 Are you solving a similar problem?